Podcasts continue to gain traction, Spotify bets big on them

-Newspaper readership around the country continues to decline, but even so, people still have a voracious appetite for news and current events.
+Newspaper readership around the country continues to decline, but even so, people still have a voracious appetite for content, news and current events.
 The New York Times, which since 1851 has produced a regular newspaper, pivoted a bit in 2017 when it launched The Daily.
 The podcast, true to its name, is released daily and draws upon interviews with Times’ reporters to delve into what are deemed to be the most important and pressing stories of the day.

 Podcast downloads ramp up